What is a Ghost Kitchen?

 Impact of Ghost Kitchens on the Food Service Industry

-Across the globe, the food delivery industry continues to grow at a high rate.
-As this industry expands, ghost restaurants have also experienced growth to meet heightened consumer demand.
-Some of the ways ghost kitchen businesses have affected the food industry are:
+Across the globe, the food delivery industry continues to grow considerably.
+As this sector expands, ghost restaurants have also scaled to meet heightened consumer demand.
+Ghost kitchens have elevated the food service industry in the following ways:

 Choose Feeser’s as Your Supplier for Your Ghost Kitchen